OUR LADY & ST. PHILOMENA’S CATHOLIC PRIMARY SCHOOL

 Years 5 and 6 the children study what it was like to live and work at Croxteth Hall in the past as well as what it was like for children to live in Victorian Britain.
 They also study how life has changed in Britain since 1948.
 Some issues are explored further through the discussion of ethical issues in RE.

-Year 5 and 6 pupils also have “Compact Days” when the children undertake activities promoting team work, collaboration and working outside of friendship groups.
+Year 5 and 6 pupils also have “Primary Inspirations Days” when the children undertake activities promoting team work, collaboration and working outside of friendship groups.
 Our children learn how various roles within the workplace impact on and affect the roles and the overall success of a team.

-At the end of each school year the staff elect a pupil to be awarded the title of “Citizen of the Year”.
-This is the person who is a role model to other pupils who has shown tolerance, understanding, inclusion, empathy and kindness to others and a strong work ethic.
+At the end of each school year the staff elect pupil of recognition ”.
+This is a person who is a role model to other pupils who has shown tolerance, understanding, inclusion, empathy and kindness to others and a strong work ethic.

 At our school it is our aim to create experiences that help shape our children to become valued members of society, who are law abiding, considerate and tolerant of others’ differences and diversity and who will be equipped to challenge discrimination and anti-social behaviour in their lives.